eth-cscs/stackinator/docs/installing.md

 ## Installing the software

-Running gmake to build the environment generates two versions of the software stack in the build path:
+Running `make` to build the environment generates two versions of the software stack in the build path:
 ```
 build_path
 ├─ store